 The minute you notice anything wrong with your appliances, find a professional to come in and fix it.
 Many of these larger appliances require skill and experience to properly repair, so it’s best not to attempt a DIY approach.

 At Countrywood Apartment Homes, we want your holidays to go off without a hitch.
-Our on-site management and 24-hour maintenance teams are ready to help if you are having any sort of problems with your appliances.
+Our on-site management and maintenance teams are there to help if you are having any sort of problems with your appliances.
 If you find that your oven isn’t heating properly or that the refrigerator isn’t chilling the way it should, simply visit Countrywood’s Resident Portal and submit a work order.
-Our team will respond right away and schedule a time for the repair, removing the obstacles between you and a happy holiday.
+Our team will schedule a time for the repair, removing the obstacles between you and a happy holiday.

 There are enough holiday stressors without last-minute appliance malfunctions.
 Remove these hassles by conducting these three holiday appliance checks early.
 The entire staff here at Countrywood Apartment Homes sincerely wants your holiday wishes to come true this year!